stenzek/duckstation/README.md

  - Install and run the app for the first time.
  - This will create `/sdcard/duckstation`.
 Drop your BIOS files in `/sdcard/duckstation/bios`.
  - Add game directories by hitting the `+` icon and selecting a directory.
+ - Map your controller buttons and axes by going into `Controller Mapping` under `Controllers` in `Settings`.
  - Tap a game to start.